 Today is International Women’s Day.
 Founded over a hundred years ago evolving through various names and dates, this fulcrum of women’s rights was adopted by the United Nations only in 1975 and still largely overlooked in many countries.
 And still, today, in board rooms and senate chambers, in court houses as in locker rooms, it feels we are living in highly primitive times.

-Since Artpil’s founding in 2017, we traced the #MeToo movement, touched on the International Day for the Elimination of Violence Against Women and counted down to the 70th anniversary of the Universal Declaration of Human Rights to the more recent and the sometimes overlooked World Day of Social Justice.
+Since Artpil’s founding, we covered the #MeToo movement, traced the Elimination of Violence Against Women and counted down to the 70th anniversary of the Universal Declaration of Human Rights to the sometimes overlooked World Day of Social Justice.
 These are all interconnected.

 Often our better halves, and with whom we could not do without, we renew our commitment to engage.
 Once again, we celebrate the women who have inspired and created in the art world.

 Vivian Maier, whose work is often overlooked among the great photographers, captured the spontaneity of street scenes with precision reminiscent of Henri Cartier-Bresson.
 Her exhibition The Color Work took place earlier this year at Howard Greenberg Gallery